EOSIO/EEPs/EEPS/eep-1.md

 **Intellectual Property:** All EEPs submissions must contain the following text: “I hereby agree that this EEP is subject to this copyright waiver and I certify that I have all necessary rights and permissions to make this submission and to agree to such waiver.”

 ## EEP Types
-There are three types of EEPs:
+There are four types of EEPs:
 1. A **Standard EEP** describes any change that affects most or all EOSIO implementations, such as a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using EOSIO.

 Furthermore Standard EEPs can be broken down into the following categories.
 Standards Track EEPs consist of three parts, a design document, implementation, and finally if warranted an update to the formal specification.